vinicius-hso/Vinicius-Oliveira/README.md

 👨🏻‍🎓 I'm a System Analisis and Development student at [FATEC - Prof. Jessen Vidal in São José dos Campos/SP](https://fatecsjc-prd.azurewebsites.net/).

-🇧🇷 I'm from Brazil and I'm a musician 🎸
+🇧🇷 I'm from Brazil

+🎶 'Without music life would be a mistake.'

 #### 📚 I am currently learning: